 So, it’s been three years.
 Wow, three whole years of blogging in my own little space.
 I just want to say a HUGE thank you to all my amazing readers, my friends and family, and the amazing #GirlBosses I’ve met along the way.
 Looking back, I feel like it’s only now that I know who I am in the Blogosphere and the kind of blogger that I want to be.
 Over the last year I’ve learnt a lot about the industry, the blogging community and, more importantly, myself as a blogger.

 When I first started blogging I did it just for the fun of it.
 I wasn’t consumed by numbers, I didn’t compared myself to others and I certainly didn’t blog for the benefit of anyone else.
+That is one tip that a lot of people give when people struggle to figure out what to blog about.
+Just be yourself.
+If you want to blog about food, then do it.
+If you want to blog about the fitness industry and what you think are the side effects of sarms, then do it.
+Or a blog about your dog.
+Go ahead and write about it.
 This year I feel like I strayed away from the path I was on and became guilty of all those things.
 I started thinking my worth was a reflection of my following, I compared myself to others to the point where I wanted to throw in the towel on everything and I blogged about things that I didn’t even want to blog about to keep people happy.
 No more.

 If blogging has taught me anything it’s to always be yourself, and that’s exactly what I intend to do.
 So, from now on I’m writing content that I enjoy putting together; content that excites me and that I can’t wait to share with you all.
 I’m grateful for the following that I have, but I not going to let it define me as a blogger and I’m certainly not going to buy fake ones to make myself feel better.
 I’m done comparing myself too.
 Although I may not be 100% confident in my writing, or myself, I’m content with where I am and I’m proud with how far I’ve come and what I’ve achieved during these three years.
 Here’s to many more.